Computer Glossary

 Driver

-Software that allows the operating system to communicate with specific hardware components.
+Software that allows the operating system to communicate with specific hardware components like graphics cards and printers.

 Storage